tgrk/ex_oura/README.md

 1. **Register Your Application** (OAuth2 - Recommended)
    - Visit [Oura OAuth Applications](https://cloud.ouraring.com/oauth/applications)
    - Create a new application and note your client credentials
-   - Configure your redirect URI
+   - Configure your redirect URI (it has to be a valid one not `http://localhost` as you will get 403 error)

 2. **Install ExOura**
    ```elixir